Welcome Stranger: Discovery

 The nugget was soon melted down and the gold was sent as ingots to Melbourne for forwarding to the Bank of England.
 It left the country on board the steamship Reigate which departed on 21 February.

 An obelisk commemorating the discovery of the "Welcome Stranger" was erected near the spot in 1897.
-A replica of the "Welcome Stranger" is in the Old Treasury building, Treasury Place, Melbourne, Victoria; another replica is owned by descendants of John Deason and is now on display at the Dunolly Rural Transaction Center.
+A replica of the "Welcome Stranger" is in the Old Treasury building, Treasury Place, Melbourne, Victoria; another replica is owned by descendants of John Deason and is now on display at the Dunolly Rural Transaction Centre.

 Discoverers

 John Deason was born in 1829 on the island of Tresco, Isles of Scilly, 45 km off the southwestern tip of Cornwall, England, UK.
 In 1851, he was a tin dresser before becoming a gold miner.
 Deason continued with gold mining and workings most of his life and, although he became a store keeper at Moliagul, he lost a substantial proportion of his wealth through poor investments in gold mining.
 He bought a small farm near Moliagul where he lived until he died in 1915, aged 85 years.

 Richard Oates was born about 1827 at Pendeen in Cornwall.
 After the 1869 find, Oates returned to the UK and married.
 He returned to Australia with his wife and they had four children.
 The Oates family, in 1895, purchased 800 acre of land at Marong, Victoria, about 15 mi west of Bendigo, Victoria, which Oates farmed until his death in Marong in 1906, aged 79 years.

 Descendants of the two discoverers gathered to celebrate the 150th anniversary of the discovery of the nugget.